 Because nonprofits have limited resources, it’s important to create a focused plan for each meeting.
 This will set the tone and determine how engaged your board members will be during the meeting itself.
 A targeted agenda will limit side discussions and ensure every minute is used effectively.

 As with any nonprofit operations, it’s best to have a solid strategy in place when creating and following an agenda.
 With a bit of planning, your board can substantially improve the effectiveness of its meetings.
 However, this entails more than following a simple governance checklist.
-That’s why we’ve put together four best practices that will help any nonprofit create stronger agendas:
+That’s why we’ve put together four best practices that will help any organization create stronger nonprofit board meeting agendas:

 - Organize discussion points in a logical way.